copperwater/xNetHack/doc/xnh-changelog-10.0.md

   and ridden.
 - Add a new material: hard light, which is a magic construct that is lightweight and fairly strong.
+- Rename the Longbow of Diana to the Longbow of Orion.

 ### Interface changes